 “Usually, you would see me at the one-month point of your recovery?
 Is there something bothering you?”

 “A reporter investigated you and told me that patients have suffered remission.”

 ‘Whoa!
 You are speaking with reporters about your condition?”

 “I’ve been performing with Freddie and other bands.
 I tell people about losing my memory.”

 “Have any of your past memories been recovered?
 Did Freddie show you the file with information of your life before the concussion?”

 “Nothing concrete.
 Sometimes things seem familiar for no reason.”

 “You don’t want to know about your past?”

-“I encountered someone who knew me in Hollywood.
+“I ran into someone who knew me in Hollywood.
 We worked for the same boss.
-The boss and his wife rushed to Montreux because they said they love me.
+That boss and his wife rushed to Montreux because they said they love me.
 It was upsetting not to respond back.
 I swore to stay out of my past life.
 I am so happy, making new friends and performing every day.”